briancavalier/yet/README.md

 Transform a Task's eventual result.

 ### ap :: Task a ~> Task (a -> b) -> Task b

+Given a Task that will produce a value and a Task that will produce a function, create a Task that will apply the function to the value and produce the result.

 ### lift2 :: (a -> b -> c) -> Task a -> Task b -> Task c